PostHog/posthog.com/contents/tutorials/survey.md

 ## 3. Send the data as a PostHog event

-Next, you need to determine an event name for the specific survey you are running and capture a PostHog event with that name when the usersubmits the survey (e.g. via a button click).
+Next, you need to determine an event name for the specific survey you are running and capture a PostHog event with that name when the user submits the survey (e.g. via a button click).

 Following the example from above, we could do: